swiftlang/swift-package-manager/Documentation/Registry.md

 A client MAY send a `GET` request for a URI matching the expression `/{scope}/{name}` to retrieve a list of the available releases for a particular package.
-A client SHOULD set the `Accept` header with the `application/vnd.swift.registry.v1+json` content type and MAY append the `.json` extension to the requested URI.
+A client SHOULD set the `Accept` header with the value `application/vnd.swift.registry.v1+json` and MAY append the `.json` extension to the requested URI.

 ```http